ArtByte Price Down 93.2% Over Last Week (ABY)

-ArtByte (CURRENCY:ABY) traded 15.9% lower against the US dollar during the 1-day period ending at 23:00 PM E.T. on January 29th.
+ArtByte (CURRENCY:ABY) traded 15.9% lower against the US dollar during the 1-day period ending at 0:00 AM E.T. on January 30th.
+ArtByte has a market capitalization of $2,158.00 and approximately $9.00 worth of ArtByte was traded on exchanges in the last day.
+In the last seven days, ArtByte has traded down 93.2% against the US dollar.
 One ArtByte coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges including LiteBit.eu, Cryptopia and Bittrex.
-In the last seven days, ArtByte has traded down 93.2% against the US dollar.
-ArtByte has a market capitalization of $2,158.00 and approximately $9.00 worth of ArtByte was traded on exchanges in the last day.

 Here is how other cryptocurrencies have performed in the last day: